CLIMAAX/crabook/crabook/resources/glossary.md

 Representative Concentration Pathways (RCPs)
  [Climate change scenarios](#framework-climatechangescenarios) for future greenhouse gas concentrations.

+Return period
+ The return period of an event (e.g., a flood) is calculated using statistical frequency analysis.
+An event with a return period of 100 years (a ‘1–in–100-year’ event) has a 1% chance of occurring each year.
+This means that over a long period of, an event of that magnitude will, on average, occur once every 100 years.
+It does not mean a 100-year event will occur exactly once every 100 years.
+In fact, it is possible for an event of any return period to occur more than once in the same year, or to appear in consecutive years, or not to happen at all over a long period of time.

 Shared Socioeconomic Pathways (SSPs)
  Global [climate change scenarios](#framework-climatechangescenarios) of socioeconomic changes until the year 2100.